 The Council carries out a rolling programme that ensures that all Property, Plant & Equipment required to be measured at current value is revalued at least every 5 years.
 All valuations were carried out externally by Harrisons Chartered Surveyors.
 Valuations of land and buildings were carried out in accordance with the methodologies and bases for estimation set out in the professional standards of RICS.
-The latest revaluations were carried out as at 31st March 2022 in accordance with the requirements of the Code of Practice and are considered to be materially accurate at the Balance Sheet date.
+The latest revaluations were carried out as at 31st March 2023 in accordance with the requirements of the Code of Practice and are considered to be materially accurate at the Balance Sheet date.
+Where assets have a relatively low value, valuations are not carried out and the assets are instead carried at historical cost.
+The de minimis level below which we do not carry out valuations is £100k.